WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Hands-on experience with Grav CMS

-Now, let’s pivot to Grav CMS.
+Now, let’s shift our focus to Grav CMS.
 It feels like coming home to a cozy cabin in the woods.
-It’s simple and straightforward.
+It’s simple.
 The flat-file structure is refreshing.
-You write your content in Markdown.It’ss like typing your notes in a clean notebook.
+You write your content in Markdown.
+It’s like typing your notes in a clean notebook.

 Editing is a breeze.
 Want to update the text?
 Just open the file and make changes—almost instant gratification.
 However, the limited themes can feel restrictive.
-You might have to get your hands dirty af you want to customize heavily.
+You might have to get your hands dirty if you want to customize heavily.

 A buddy of mine jumped from WordPress to Grav.
 He raved about the speed.
 His site loaded quicker than a rabbit on a caffeine rush.

-- WordPress vs .Grav CMS – Pros and Cons
+• WordPress vs .
+Grav CMS – Pros and Cons

-- Understanding Markdown for Grav CMS
+• Understanding Markdown for Grav CMS

-- Why Choose a Flat-File CMS like Grav
+• Why Choose a Flat-File CMS like Grav

 Key Takeaways

-- SEO Tools: Regardless of the platform, employing tools like Auto Page Rank can enhance SEO efforts and site visibility,which is crucial for driving traffic.
+• SEO Tools: Regardless of the platform, employing tools like Auto Page Rank can enhance SEO efforts and site visibility, which is crucial for driving traffic.

 Conclusion